gnafit/gna/doc/source/tutorial/topology.rst

   #.
 Having separate transformations for each operation provides very good granularity.
 Such a cases will be efficient
      when there are a lot of parameters and the parameters are changed one at a time making a good use of caching and lazy evaluation.
   #.
-Merging *a lot* of transformations together is potentially efficient in a cases, when the overhead of function
+Merging *a lot* of transformations together is potentially efficient in cases, when the overhead of function
-     execution is more important then the impact of granularity, i.e. for usage on GPUs.
+     execution itself is more important then the impact of granularity and the array sizes, i.e. for usage on GPUs.
 In this case it may happen to be more efficient to compute a lot of branches in the same call than taking care on which of them are required to be recalculated.

 As soon as we are planning to provide the GPU support we will take care on changing the graph structure.
 Most of the objects will be provided with methods similar `add_transformation()` and `add_input()` and ability to switch between